janeczku/calibre-web/README.md

 1. Install dependencies by running `pip install --target vendor -r requirements.txt`.
 2. Execute the command: `python cps.py` (or `nohup python cps.py` - recommended if you want to exit the terminal window)
 3. Point your browser to `http://localhost:8083` or `http://localhost:8083/opds` for the OPDS catalog
-4. Set `Location of Calibre database` to the path of the folder where your Calibre library (metadata.db) lives, push "submit" button optionally a google drive can be used to host the calibre library (-> Using Google Drive integration)
+4. Set `Location of Calibre database` to the path of the folder where your Calibre library (metadata.db) lives, push "submit" button\
+   Optionally a Google Drive can be used to host the calibre library [-> Using Google Drive integration](https://github.com/janeczku/calibre-web/wiki/Configuration#using-google-drive-integration)
 5. Go to Login page

 **Default admin login:**\